web3/web3.js/docs/web3-module-abstract-method-class-reference.rst

 ******

 This method will check if the given value is a string and starts with ``0x``.
-It will be used in several methods for deciding which JSON-RPC method schould get executed.
+It will be used in several methods for deciding which JSON-RPC method should get executed.

 =======
 Returns